bshp/walrus/README.md

 ````

 #### Note:
-Some need to be set for certain functions when used direct with app-run, see [Base Scripts](https://github.com/bshp/apache2/tree/master/src/usr/local/bin) for more info
+Some need to be set for certain functions when used direct with app-run, see [Ocie](https://github.com/bshp/ocie) for more info

 #### Direct:
 ````